 Keywords: drawing; production; intention; receiver

 Representational drawings consist of shapes sketched out on paper that are recognizable as specific, real objects (Cox, 2005; Golomb, 2004; Jolley, 2010).
 Unlike other graphic representations such as writing and numerals, this class of drawings possesses an iconic (Peirce, 1932) or figurative (Piaget, 1959) nature: its properties (shape, color, spatial position) directly refer to the same properties that its referents have.
 Yet, we are able to represent both an orange and the planet Mars with an orange circle.
-In both cases the drawings possess a certain similarity in shape to its referents, so its meaning will be almost exclusively determined by the drawer's referential intention; the image will be "an orange" only if it was created with the intention of representing an orange.
+In both cases the drawings possess a certain similarity in shape to its referents, so its meaning will be almost exclusively determined by the drawer's referential intention; the picturewill be "an orange" only if it was created with the intention of representing an orange.
 The research presented here focuses on the role of the drawer's referential intention in the first steps of representational graphic production.

-Studies interested in understanding how children develop their representational production skills show that this process begins during the second year of life, that it is spontaneously manifested in representational drawings made between three and four years of age, and it continues to steadily develop during infancy and toddlerhood (Winner, 2006).
+Studies interested in understanding how children develop their representational graphic production skills show that this process begins during the second year of life, that it is spontaneously manifested in representational drawings made between three and four years of age, and it continues to steadily develop during infancy and toddlerhood (Winner, 2006).
 That said, children do not usually produce their first drawings on their own, but in interaction with adults and other children (Rogoff, 2003; Vygotsky, 1978).
 Adults often provide children with verbal and nonverbal assistance during collaborative graphic activities, helping them to learn to create and to use these symbols (Braswell & Callanan, 2003; Yamagata, 1997).
 Children talk about their drawings with other children, including critiquing their own representations and those of their peers in terms of graphic skills and content (Boyatzis & Albertini, 2000; Thompson, 1999).

 Drawings are therefore public representations that transmit information, for which the referential intention is an inherently communicative intention.
-Recent theories (Callaghan, 2013; Callaghan & Rochat, 2008) hold that representational production signals the beginning of a long and complex developmental process dedicated to the refinement of intentional communication with other people through images.
+Recent theories (Callaghan, 2013; Callaghan & Rochat, 2008) hold that representational production signals the beginning of a long and complex developmental process dedicated to the refinement of intentional communication with other people throughpictures.
 Despite numerous studies existing in the field of developmental research on graphic production and on social cognition processes that enable its development in children, the way in which referential intention and representational production are mutually related has been a relatively unexplored question up until now.

 Referential Intention and Graphic Production

 Several studies on language acquisition have shown that the understanding of communicative intentions starts to develop in the second year of life (Bloom, 2000; Tomasello, 2003).
-"To read" intentions in communicative exchanges is essentially "to read" intentions in the symbols produced by other people.
-Therefore, Tomasello (1999) suggested that to learn to use images, children need to understand that these symbols are motivated by a communicative intention that takes place within the context of a combined attentional situation that their social-cognitive foundation provides them.
-In this context, children come to understand that their communicative partner is using a drawing as a means for transmitting information, as well as understanding what the meaning of that representation is.
+“Reading”intentions in communicative exchanges is essentially “reading”intentions in the symbols produced by other people.
+Therefore, Tomasello (1999) suggested that to learn to usepictures, children need to understand that these symbols are motivated by a communicative intention that takes place within the context of a jointedattentional scenewhich provides its social-cognitive foundation.
+In this context, children come to understand that their communicative partner is using a drawing as a means for conveyinginformation, as well as understanding what the meaning of that representation is.
 As children increase their communicative experiences with drawings created by other people, they learn about the purpose that drawings serve and apply this knowledge to the production of their own graphic representations.